 Regionwise eNPS Calculation Example:

-The same organization conducts employee Net Promoter Score surveys to a group of employees in the six regions in North America where they have their offices.
+The same organization conducts employee Net Promoter Score surveys for employees in North America’s six regions.

 They receive the responses and calculate their employee Net Promoter Score (eNPS) the formula.
 Following were the scores: